emimbchen/calculator/README.md

 ### pro mode:

--[] keep record of math operations on the server
+-[X] keep record of math operations on the server
 -[X] push each new calc into array